SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ## Creating a compliant Verifiable Presentation step-by-step

-The following sections of this blog post will guide through the individual steps of creating the necessary identity assets, basic Verifiable Credentials and finally the Verifiable Presentation.
+The following sections of this blog post will guide through the individual steps of creating the necessary identity assets, basic Gaia-X Credentials and finally the Verifiable Presentation.

 The steps will require an up and running web server with a registered DNS record where files can be served from.
 This server and its DNS record will be referred to as `mydomain.com` for the explanations below.